paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Question #186

-**Texto original:**
-A company has a Windows-based application that must be migrated to AWS.
-The application requires the use of a shared Windows file system attached to multiple Amazon EC2 Windows instances that are deployed across multiple Availability Zones.
-What should a solutions architect do to meet this requirement?

-**Tradução:**
 Uma empresa possui uma aplicação baseada em Windows que deve ser migrada para a AWS.
 A aplicação requer o uso de um sistema de arquivos Windows compartilhado anexado a várias instâncias Amazon EC2 Windows implantadas em várias Zonas de Disponibilidade.
 O que um arquiteto de soluções deve fazer para atender a esse requisito?